 ‘model identifier’ means the code, usually alphanumeric, which distinguishes a specific product model from other models with the same trade mark or the same manufacturer’s, importer’s or authorised representative’s name;

 ‘product database’ means a collection of data concerning products, which is arranged in a systematic manner and consists of a consumer-oriented public part, where information concerning individual product parameters is accessible by electronic means, an online portal for accessibility and a compliance part, with clearly specified accessibility and security requirements, as laid down in Regulation (EU) 2017/1369;

+‘end-user’ means a consumer buying or expected to buy a household tumble dryer;

+‘heating element tumble dryer’means a tumble dryer, either condenser or air-vented, which inside air is heated by means of an electric resistance;

+‘heat pump tumble dryer’ means a condenser tumble dryer which inside air is heated by means of a heat pump system;

+‘gas-fired tumble dryer’ means a tumble dryer which primary energy is gas.

 Article 3 Ecodesign requirements

-The ecodesign requirements for household tumble driers set out in Annex I shall apply from the dates indicated therein.
+The ecodesign requirements for household tumble dryers set out in Annex II shall apply.

+Compliance with the requirements set out in Annex II shall be measured and calculated in accordance with the methods set out in Annex III.

 Article 4 Conformity assessment